Ten Things Employees Should Know About ERISA Disability Insurance Benefits

 Your insurance company or LTD plan administrator decides whether you’re approved or denied for benefits.
 Not surprisingly, this framework frequently results in the denial of claims that deserve to be approved.

-But remember: if your long-term disability claim has been denied, your case isn't over.
+But just because your long-term disability claim has been denied doesn’t mean your case is over.
 Every ERISA disability plan provides a method (and a deadline) for you to file an internal appeal of your denial.

-7. LTD Pays a Percentage of Your Former Salary—Not the Entire Amount
+7. LTD Pays a Percentage of Your Former Salary, But Not the Entire Amount

 8. Not All ERISA Disability Plans Pay Benefits for the Same Length of Time